bridgetownrb/bridgetown/bridgetown-website/src/_docs/commands/plugins.md

 title: Plugins Command
 hide_in_toc: true
 order: 0
-category: cmd_usage
+category: commands
 ---

-New in Bridgetown 0.14, the `plugins` command will allow you to display all custom or gem-based plugins you have loaded in the site along with other related infrastructure such as source manifests, generators, and builders.
+New in Bridgetown 0.14, the `plugins` command allows you to display all custom or gem-based plugins you have loaded in the site along with other related infrastructure such as source manifests, generators, and builders.

 Simply run `bridgetown plugins list` and you'll get a printout in your terminal that looks something like this: